Back to Blog

 Registration and Filing Process

-Complete SEP registration via KRA iTax portal: Step 1) Apply for PIN (free, 24-48hrs); Step 2) Submit Form IT1-SEP with Kenyan revenue proof; Step 3) Appoint local tax agent if no Kenya office.
-The process takes about 4-6 hours for setup.
-Upload documents like passport or incorporation papers.
+Complete SEP registration via the KRA iTax portal: Step 1) Apply for a PIN (free); Step 2) Submit the SEP return with proof of Kenyan turnover; Step 3) Appoint a local tax agent if you have no Kenya office.
+Upload documents like a passport or incorporation papers.
+Confirm the exact forms and timelines on the KRA iTax portal.

 Follow these steps for smooth registration:

-- Apply for KRA PIN on iTax, uploading passport or incorporation documents.
-Approval comes in 24-48 hours.
+1. Apply for a KRA PIN on iTax, uploading passport or incorporation documents.

-- Make payments via bank like KCB or GTB, or iTax wallet.
+4. Make payments via bank or the iTax wallet.

-Common mistakes include late notification, which attracts a KES 20K fine, and incorrect revenue allocation.
-For example, misclassifying income from ride-hailing apps or M-Pesa services.
-Double-check global turnover against Kenyan-sourced income.
+Common mistakes include late registration and incorrect turnover allocation.
+For example, misclassifying income from ride-hailing apps or mobile money services.
+Double-check global turnover against Kenyan-sourced income, and confirm filing dates and penalties on the KRA iTax portal.

-Non-resident companies in digital economy, such as content creators or influencers, benefit from appointing ICPAK-certified tax agents.
-This aids in handling withholding tax and VAT on digital services.
-Use ERP systems like QuickBooks Kenya for tracking.
+Non-resident companies in the digital economy, such as content creators or influencers, benefit from appointing a qualified Kenyan tax agent.
+This helps with handling withholding tax and VAT on digital services.
+Use accounting software to track Kenyan turnover.

 Impact on Digital Businesses Post-DST